 Reefs of the Barbados MPA.
-(Screen-capture; original here.
 “Vauxhall Reef” (as referenced on this website) is reef #34.
 Click on images for larger versions.

 My annual visits to the reefs of the Folkestone MPA 2015 to 2025 (excluding 2021 an 2022 when I did not visit) occurred over 1 to 3 month periods within the months January to April, thus any observations I make on the state of the reefs are essentially snapshots taken in the winter months.
-My focus has been on Vauxhall Reef (Reef # 34 in Maclean & Oxenford, 2016).
+My focus has been on Vauxhall Reef (Reef # 34 in Maclean & Oxenford, 2016), but I have also snorkelled throughout the area of fringing reefs in the MPA.*

-My reference to zones on the fringing reefs follows the delineations of Lewis (1960); see Zones on this website for how the Lewis zones relate to the more generally applied CERMES zone.
+My reference to zones on the fringing reefs follows the delineations of Lewis (1960); see Zones on this website for how the Lewis zones relate to the more generally applied CERMES zones.

 Vauxhall Reef: Its Remarkably Healthy State 2015 to 2020